Joseph24x7/ResumeAtsChecker/README.md

-# ResumeATSchecker
+# Resume ATS Checker

-ResumeATSchecker is a Java-based web application that utilizes the Apache OpenNLP library for keyword extraction and matching against the contents of a resume PDF file.
-The application takes a resume PDF and a job description as inputs, and then extracts the text from the PDF file and identifies the relevant keywords from the job description using OpenNLP.
-It then calculates the percentage of matched keywords in the resume and identifies any unmatched keywords.

-The project is designed to assist job seekers in ensuring that their resumes are optimized for applicant tracking systems (ATS) used by many employers.
-By identifying the relevant keywords from the job description, the application helps job seekers to tailor their resumes to meet the requirements of the specific job.
+Resume ATS Checker is a web application designed to help job seekers optimize their resumes for Applicant Tracking Systems (ATS).
+The application analyzes a resume PDF and a job description to identify relevant keywords, calculate the match percentage, and highlight missing keywords.
+This tool empowers users to tailor their resumes to specific job requirements, increasing their chances of passing ATS filters.

+## Features

+- Extracts text from resume PDFs and job descriptions.
+- Identifies matched and unmatched keywords using Apache OpenNLP.
+- Calculates the match percentage between the resume and job description.
+- Provides a user-friendly frontend for uploading files and viewing results.
+- REST API for backend analysis.

+## Libraries Used

+### Backend:
+- **Spring Boot**: Framework for building the backend REST API.
+- **Apache OpenNLP**: Library for natural language processing and keyword extraction.
+- **Maven**: Build and dependency management tool.

+### Frontend:
+- **React**: JavaScript library for building the user interface.
+- **Vite**: Development environment for fast builds.
+- **Bootstrap**: CSS framework for responsive design.
+- **React Icons**: Library for adding icons to the UI.

 ## Getting Started